Wind-WindKids/winding/samples/sophieandwind/sun.md

 Sophie and Sun

 @image:
-Sophie standing at the foot of wide stone church steps, looking toward the sunny park beyond.
-In the park, colorful kites tug in the wind, leaves swirl, and children laugh in the distance.
+Sophie standing at the foot of wide stone church steps, looking toward the sunny alley beyond.

 --
 opening_scene: page, text, centered
 --
+@text:
 Sundays had always been the same.

 Sophie’s mother would take her